angular/angular/aio/content/guide/router.md

 ## Nesting routes

-As your application grows more complex, you may want to create routes that are relative to a component other than your root component.
+As your application grows more complex, you might want to create routes that are relative to a component other than your root component.
 These types of nested routes are called child routes.
 This means you're adding a second `<router-outlet>` to your app, because it is in addition to the `<router-outlet>` in `AppComponent`.